FilterField

 component.
 The value

-In general, the following characters need to be escaped, either wrapping the
+In general, the following characters need to be escaped, either by wrapping the

-whole value in double quotes, or using a \
+whole value in double quotes, or by using a \

 to escape single characters:

-With the suggestion insertion strategy set to replace-token
+When the insertion strategy for suggestions is set to replace-token

 - Exact match of comparison operator